Find a Qualified Attorney Near You

 Courts may order parties to appear for mediation.
 Parties may also voluntarily seek mediation.
 In any case, courts cannot force parties to reach a mediated settlement.
 The mediator does not have the authority to make a binding decision.

-In mediation, the parties or the court select a neutral third-party mediator who acts as a facilitator of the parties' mediation conference.
-The mediator will review the case and may often talk with the parties one-on-one before the mediation to get a good understanding of the issues.
+In mediation, the parties or the court select a neutral third-party mediator who acts as a facilitator of the parties’ mediation conference.
+The mediator will review the case and often speak with the parties one-on-one before the mediation to gain a clear understanding of the issues.
 Mediation conferences can be set much faster than hearing and trial dates in most circumstances.

 At the mediation, the mediator sets the ground rules for communication and serves as a referee of sorts.
-Through a structured conversation, the mediator seeks to let each side hear the other and then work on resolutions that each side can accept.
+Through a structured conversation, the mediator seeks to allow each side to hear the other and then work toward resolutions that both sides can accept.

 Mediation typically only takes days or weeks to complete.
 Lawsuits, on the other hand, are usually more time-consuming, taking months or years.
 When parties want to get on with their lives, mediation allows a more reasonable timetable for resolving a dispute.

-Generally speaking, the cost of mediation is less than a typical lawsuit.
+Generally speaking, the cost of mediation is lower than that of a typical lawsuit.
 Employing a mediator will often cost less than both sides hiring lawyers.
-Combined with the much faster turnaround, you'll pay less over a shorter period.
+Combined with the much faster turnaround, you’ll pay less over a shorter period.
 For certain disputes, many courts and non-profits offer mediation services for free or at a nominal rate.

 Mediation Is Confidential and Less Formal Than Litigation